For those of us who carry Newfoundland

 Letters full of laughs, legends, and a good dose of salt air

-- mailed straight to your door, no matter how far from The Rock you’ve wandered.
+- mailed straight to your door, no matter how far from you've wandered from The Rock.

 See What Arrives in Your Mailbox